 Credit: asweetpeachef.com

-Chicken breasts are a great source of protein.
-For instance, ½ a chicken breast contains a whopping 26.7 grams of protein, providing 53% of your daily protein needs.
+Chicken breasts are a great source of protein. ½ a chicken breast provides 53% of your daily protein needs.

-Chickpea flour has more protein and fewer calories than whole wheat flour.
-That makes it the perfect flour if you’re looking to increase your protein intake and decrease your caloric intake.
+Chickpea is the perfect flour if you’re looking to increase your protein intake and decrease your caloric intake.
+Here is some quality chickpea flour.

-Plus, they are low in calories, making them ideal if you’re trying to lose weight.
-Get this spiralizer and you can make zucchini noodles for days.
+With this spiralizer you can make zucchini noodles for days.

 Per Serving: